schlawiner/fu-rpg-frei-und-universell/04-actions.md

 <!--
 Yes and No are pretty straight forward - they tell you whether the action succeeded or not.  e and and but are quali ers that modify how good the success or how bad the failure was.
 When you get a quali er you make an extra statement about how the action succeeded or failed.  is extra statement can add a Condition to a character or a Detail to a scene. -->

 **Zustände**: Das sind körperliche, geistige oder gesellschaftliche Auswirkungen, die Einfluss darauf haben, wie eine Figur sich verhält oder wie sie Handlungen angeht.
-Zustände umfassen Dinge wie *wütend*, *verwirrt*, *müde* und *bewußtlos*.
+Zustände umfassen Dinge wie *wütend*, *verwirrt*, *müde* und *bewusstlos*.
 Einige Zustände stehen schon auf den FU-Figurenbögen und es ist auch genug Platz, damit ihr selbst eigene hinzufügen könnt.

 **Einzelheiten**: Dies sind Merkmale der Umgebung oder Szene, die sich durch den Ausgang einer Handlung verändern können.
 Einzelheiten können z.B.
 Feuer fangende Vorhänge, zersplitternde Fenster, davonlaufende Tiere oder angehaltene Maschinen sein.
 Einzelheiten sind immer eng verknüpft mit der Szene und der versuchten Handlung.